AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 Imagine there are multiple assembly lines creating devices of various sorts.
 Each device gets a unique serial number.
 These assembly lines run concurrently, so the calls to :ada:`Get_Next` occur concurrently.
-Without mutually exclusive access to the :ada:`Value` variable multiple devices could get the same serial number.
+Without mutually exclusive access to the :ada:`Value` variable, multiple devices could get the same serial number.

-Protected entries can suspend a caller until some condition is true, in this case the fact that an interrupt has occurred and been handled.
+Protected entries can suspend a caller until some condition is true; in this case, the fact that an interrupt has occurred and been handled.
 (As we will see, a protected entry is not the only way to synchronize with an accessing task, but it is the most robust and general.)